European Trip - 2001

 - Toured the beautiful royal palace.
 Visited the cathedral where Princess

-Grace was married and is now laid to rest.
+Grace was married and buried.
 The cathedral was crowded with

 tourists.
-The guards kept ushering (by yelling) the tourist line to move,
+The guards kept ushering (by yelling) the tourists to move.
+Everyone

-everyone could only spent few seconds by the Princess' resting place.
+could only stop for a few seconds by the Princess' resting place.
 We

 managed to take a few pictures quickly.

-- Had lunch by the harbor, where many tall ships were anchored..
+- Had lunch by the harbor where many yachts were anchored..

 - Spent the afternoon in Monte-Carlo ('Charles' Hill').
 Like most tourists, we happily lost some money at the famous Casino.
-Everyone needs to show
+Everyone needed

-and pay an entrance fee to enter the Casino.
-Citizens of Monaco are not permitted to gamble in
+to show a passport and pay an entrance fee to enter the Casino.
+Only foreigners are permitted to gamble in

 the Casino.